Tour: Migrant children separated from parents, held at East San Diego County shelter

 Athletic fields are at the back of the facility, which was once a senior living center.
 The children have lessons, including English language classes.
 They learn how to say ‘hello’ in different languages.
 The staff members ring a bell when a child is reunited with his or her family, and everyone stops to applaud, Morrissey said.

 No cameras were allowed inside the group home during the tour.
-The agency provided video to 10News.
+The agency provided video to Scripps station KGTV in San Diego.